 In Section 4.2 we said that the plot of a story (its structure and progression) is fundamentally determined by its operations.
 In Section 5 we catalog and define these operations; here, we consider their organization.
-Primarily, we compose operations into plots via a right-associative sequencing operator $\triangleright$ , terminated by the end-of-plot symbol $\varepsilon$ .
+Primarily, we compose operations into plots via a right-associative sequencing operator $\triangleright$ , terminated by the end-of-plot symbol $\epsilon$ .
 To produce branched stories like the explanation of the Monty Hall Problem, a plot branching operator $\vdots$ is provided.
-A simplified grammar for plots is given below, using o to range over operations.
+A simplified grammar for plots is given below, using o to range over operations:

-$$P ::= \varepsilon \qquad End \ of \ Plot$$

-$$\mid o \triangleright P \quad Plot \ Sequence$$
+$P ::= \epsilon \quad End of Plot$ $|o \triangleright P \quad Plot Sequence$

-$$\mid P : P \quad Plot \ Branch$$
+P:P Plot Branch

 The grammar is simplified in that it does not encode the syntactic constraints that only some operations can be applied to grouped distributions-while these constraints could be encoded in the grammar, we prefer to enforce them separately to keep the grammar clear and simple.
-Note also that the syntax allows for empty plots $(\varepsilon)$ that produce trivial, single-distribution explanations, and that it does not restrict branching in any way, despite the lack of scalability in corresponding stories.
+Note also that the syntax allows for empty plots ( $\epsilon$ ) that produce trivial, single-distribution explanations, and that it does not restrict branching in any way, despite the lack of scalability in corresponding stories.
 It is the explanation creators' responsibility to use branching judiciously, to keep explanations understandable.

 The formal notation of distribution graphs follows directly from the definition of plots, and the notations are almost structurally identical.
-We reuse the sequence and branch symbols from plots directly since their meaning is similar here and since it is always clear from the context which language we refer to.
+We reuse the sequence and branch symbols from plots directly since their meaning is similar here and since it is always clear from the context which language we refer to:

-$$\begin{array}{cccc} G & ::= & D & Explanandum \\ & | & (D,E) \triangleright G & Story Sequence \\ & | & G : G & Story Branch \end{array}$$
+G ::= D Explanandum

+$(D,E) \triangleright G$ Story Sequence

+G : G Story Branch